katzarov/backing-tracks-nestjs/README.md

 ## App Stack

 - NestJS
-- TypeORM
-- Postgres
+- TypeORM - I don't like it, never liked it.
+And now It also seems dead.
+I'd check out Prisma again - they have done some major rearchitecting that might solve the previous pain points.
+- Class Validator - I like it but inferring the TS types from the schema is just plain better - so will be replacing this with Zod.
+- Postgres => we are moving to DynamoDB cause its the only serverless pay per request db that AWS offers.
+And works great with a bunch of lambdas.
-- BullMQ (queue system built on top of Redis)
+- BullMQ (queue system built on top of Redis).
+I like it but now I need to rebuild the system using AWS event driven arch(EDA) primitives.
 - ffmpeg, yt-dlp

 ## Infra Stack